lowleveldesign/process-governor/README.md

 Options:
   -m, --maxmem=VALUE         Max committed memory usage in bytes (accepted
-                               suffixes: K, M or G).
+                               suffixes: K, M, or G).
       --maxjobmem=VALUE      Max committed memory usage for all the processes in the job (accepted suffixes: K, M, or G).
       --maxws=VALUE          Max working set size in bytes (accepted
                                suffixes: K, M, or G).
 Must be set with minws.
       --minws=VALUE          Min working set size in bytes (accepted